REASONED RESPONSES

 -

-What evidence do we have that hormonal or medical interventions resolve feelings of discomfort?
+What evidence do we have that medical interventions permanently resolve feelings of discomfort?

 -